Carlos Di Sarli

 But the vocal numbers are also worthy of our attention, and Euro Records have reissued them all across 3 cds on Euro Records.

-Finally, from time to time we are asked about the 1958 album on Polygram, in particular for the instrumentals Indio Manso and Una Fija.
-Polygram did reprint this on CD, but it was deleted some years ago.
-We have been able to get some from time-to-time.
-Do ask us what the current situation is, but be prepared for disappointment!
+Finally, from time to time we are asked about the 1958 album on Polygram, in particular for the instrumentals Indio Manso and Una fija.
+Polygram did reprint this on CD, but it was deleted many years ago.

 I want some of Di Sarli's very early recordings